-LS_DPARAM_GOP_OPTTOL Environment, Model This value is the GOP optimality tolerance.
-Solutions must beat the incumbent by at least this amount to become the new best solution.
+LS_DPARAM_GOP_ABSOPTTOL Environment, Model This is the GOP absolute optimality tolerance.
+Solutions must beat the incumbent by at least this absolute amount to become the new, best solution.
+Range for possible values is [0,inf).
+The default value is 1e-6.
+LS_DPARAM_GOP_RELOPTTOL Environment, Model This is the GOP relative optimalitytolerance.
+Solutions must beat the incumbent by at least this relative amount to become the new, best solution.
+Range for possible values is (0,1).
+The default value is 1e-6.
+LS_DPARAM_GOP_BOXTOL Environment, Model This value specifies the minimal width of variable intervals in a box allowed to branch.
 Range for possible values is [0,1].
 The default value is 1.0e-6.
-LS_DPARAM_GOP_FLTTOL Environment, Model This value is the GOP floating-point tolerance.
-It specifies the maximum rounding errors in the floating-point computation.
-Range for possible values is [0,1].
-The default value is 1.0e-10.
-LS_DPARAM_GOP_BOXTOL Environment, Model This value specifies the minimal width of variable intervals in a box allowed to branch.
-Range for possible values is $[0,1]$ .
-The default value is 1.0e-6.
 LS_DPARAM_GOP_WIDTOL Environment, Model This value specifies the maximal width of variable intervals for a box to be considered as an incumbent box containing an incumbent solution.
 It is used when LS_IPARAM_GOP_MAXWIDMD is set at 1.
 Range for possible values is [0,1].
 The default value is 1e-4.
 LS_DPARAM_GOP_DELTATOL Environment, Model This value is the delta tolerance in the GOP convexification.
 It is a measure of how closely the additional constraints added as part of convexification should be satisfied.
-Range for possible values is $[0,1]$ .
+Range for possible values is [0,1].
 The default value is 1e-7.

 LS_DPARAM_GOP_BNDLIM Environment, Model This value specifies the maximum magnitude of variable bounds used in the GOP convexification.
 Any lower bound smaller than the negative of this value will be treated as the negative of this value.
 Any upper bound greater than this value will be treated as this value.
 This helps the global solver focus on more productive domains.
 Range for possible values is [0,inf).
 The default value is 1e10.
 LS_IPARAM_GOP_TIMLIM Environment, Model This is the integer time limit in seconds for GOP branch-and-bound.
 Range for possible values is [-1, INT_MAX).
 The default value is -1, which means no time limit is imposed.
 LS_IPARAM_GOP_OPTCHKMD Environment, Model This specifies the criterion used to certify the global optimality.
-Possible values are 0: the absolute deviation of objective lower and upper bounds should be smaller than LS_DPARAM_GOP_OPTTOL at the global optimum.
+Possible values are: 0: the absolute deviation of objective lower and upper bounds should be smaller than LS_DPARAM_GOP_OPTTOL at the global optimum.
 1: the relative deviation of objective lower and upper bounds should be smaller than LS_DPARAM_GOP_OPTTOL at the global optimum.
 2: which means either absolute or relative tolerance is satisfied at global optimum (default).
 LS_IPARAM_GOP_MAXWIDMD Environment, Model This is the maximum width flag for the global solution.
-The GOP branch-and- bound may continue contracting a box with an incumbent solution until its maximum width is smaller than LS_DPARAM_GOP_WIDTOL.
-The possible value are 0: the maximum width criterion is suppressed (default).
+The GOP branch-and-bound may continue contracting a box with an incumbent solution until its maximum width is smaller than LS_DPARAM_GOP_WIDTOL.
+The possible value are: 0: the maximum width criterion is suppressed (default).
 1: the maximum width criterion is performed.